jivebiscuit/jivebiscuit.github.io/docs/guides/rundown.md

     Not all Coordination List features are enabled at ZHU facilities.
 Learn more about message states, all available commands, and other information in the [CRC Docs](https://crc.virtualnas.net/docs/#/stars?id=coordination-rundown-lists).

 ## Important Notes
-- Coordination messages are for **departure releases/rolling calls only**.
+- Coordination messages are for **departure releases only**.
 The acknowledgment of a coordination messages (automatic or manual) does not grant permission to violate SOP procedures or separation minima as outlined in the 7110.65.
 - The primary field at an up/down facility will not use coordination messages, especially where the facility SOP specifies that the Local controller will tag and handoff all departures.
 - If an aircraft will be departing from a non-advertised runway, turned in a direction other than SOP-defined headings, or any other unusual departure situation exists, a verbal coordination/call for release **is required**.
 - Local controllers can continually build a departure sequence by sending subsequent messages.